 How to submit metabolomic data to MetaboLights

-To manage the exponential increment of biological data and their relative metadata information, it has become necessary to submit raw data to ad-hoc public repositories.
-If this requirement worked well for genomics and transcriptomics studies, less appeal encountered those studies involving metabolites and metabolomics analysis.
-The requirement was not entirely applied and not even enforced by journals1 becoming difficult to retrieve metabolomics raw data for further meta-analysis and comparative studies.
+To manage the exponential rise in biological data and the relative metadata information, it has become necessary to submit raw data to ad-hoc public repositories.
+If this requirement has worked well for genomic and transcriptomic studies, there is less appeal in those studies involving metabolite and metabolomic analysis.
+The requirement is not fully applied and not even enforced by journals1, thus becoming difficult to retrieve metabolomic raw data for further meta-analysis and comparative studies.

-Notwithstanding the complexity in the harmonisation of disparate sampling strategies, metabolites extraction protocols, chromatographic and spectroscopy techniques; and moreover data measurement, data integration and data validation, and metabolites annotation, there is an urgent need to make this biological data and information available to the entire scientific plant community2.
+Notwithstanding the complexity in harmonising disparate sampling strategies, metabolite extraction protocols, chromatographic and spectroscopy techniques; and moreover data measurement, data integration and validation, and metabolite annotation, there is an urgent need to make this biological data and information available to the entire scientific plant community2.

-MetaboLights3 is an open-access database for metabolomics experiments, connected with their raw data and associated metadata4,5.
+MetaboLights3 is an open-access database for metabolomic experiments, connected with their raw data and associated metadata4,5.
 It is part of the ELIXIR infrastructure, hosted by the European Bioinformatics Institute (EMBL-EBI).
-MetaboLights is the recommended metabolomics repository for a number of leading journals of the field such as Metabolomics, Metabolites, Frontiers, BioMed Central, Scientific Data, Plos Biology, EMBO press, Data, F1000Research, OpenResearch etc.
+MetaboLights is the recommended metabolomic repository for a number of leading journals in the field, such as Metabolomics, Metabolites, Frontiers, BioMed Central, Scientific Data, Plos Biology, EMBO press, Data, F1000Research, OpenResearch etc.

-The availability of both data and metadata is of utmost importance to adhere to the FAIR principles6 in order to have data, experiments and results Findable, Accessible, Interoperable and Reusable.
-MetaboLights facilitates data submission through the ISA Commons that is a growing community that uses the ISA metadata tracking framework to facilitate standards-compliant collection, curation, management and reuse of datasets in an increasingly diverse set of life science domains.
+The availability of both data and metadata is of utmost importance to adhere to FAIR principles6 in order to have data, experiments and results Findable, Accessible, Interoperable and Reusable.
+MetaboLights facilitates data submission through the ISA Commons, a growing community that uses the ISA metadata tracking framework to aid standards-compliant collection, curation, management and reuse of datasets in an increasingly diverse set of life science domains.

-Exceptions to a rule and fixed options always exist and with these guidelines, we do not have the presumption to be exhaustive.
-Our intention is to provide a guided example on how to submit metabolomic data and metadata, with particular emphasis to LC- and GC-MS techniques, that can be seen as tutorials for students, researchers and newcomers to the field.
+Exceptions to a rule always exist and with these guidelines, we cannot presume to be exhaustive.
+Our intention is to provide a guided example on how to submit metabolomic data and metadata, with particular emphasis on LC- and GC-MS techniques, so as to be seen as tutorials for students, researchers and newcomers to the field.

-Creating an account on MetaboLights is free and straightforward, requiring only a few information, such as name, email, password, country, and affiliation, with the possibility to link the profile with the researcher’s ORCID ID.
+Creating an account on MetaboLights is straightforward and free, requiring few details, such as name, email address, affiliation, country, password and the possibility to link the profile to the researcher’s ORCID ID.

 Select “Submit study” to create a new study (or edit an existing study), and the Guided Submission Portal will lead the user through the study creation step by step.